-Making it easier for pet animals to travel around the EU raises a number of concerns regarding health and welfare.
+Making it easier for pet animals to travel between countries raises a number of concerns regarding health and welfare.
 We are particularly concerned about:

-- the ongoing misuse of the Pet Travel Scheme to illegally import puppies;
+- the ongoing misuse of the pet travel regulations to illegally import puppies;

 - the increased risk of exotic and zoonotic diseases (those that can be passed between animals and humans) being brought into the UK via travelling pets; and